-About a decade ago, the executives at Bimbo realized that the complexity of their business had grown to the point where their vendor management program simply wasn’t enough to handle the changing compliance requirements they faced, whether it was the Food Safety Modernization Act or the Global Food Safety Initiative.
+About a decade ago, the executives at Bimbo realized that their business’s complexity had grown to the point where their vendor management program simply wasn’t enough to handle the changing compliance requirements they faced, whether the Food Safety Modernization Act or the Global Food Safety Initiative.

 Bimbo had already initiated the process of getting all their facilities certified to a GFSI program, but they soon realized they didn’t have the horsepower to complete the project.
 They simply had too many facilities, in too many countries, handling too many ingredients provided by too many vendors.
 In short, it was just too much to handle.

-So, Bimbo sought out a solution, and what they found were a variety of options in the market.
+So, Bimbo sought out a solution and found were a variety of options in the market.
 Many companies insisted their software was up to the task.
 In theory, they were.
 But what Bimbo found was that a lot of those systems were incomplete.
-Most had to be amended, customized or both, which could be both expensive and time-consuming.
+Most needed to be amended, customized, or both, which could be both expensive and time-consuming.

 Then Bimbo discovered TraceGains, a ready, off-the-shelf solution that met their needs.

 The single biggest differentiator was TraceGains Network, where they found so many other vendors and companies.
 Bimbo wasn’t alone.
-They also realized there were a lot of smart people who’d been using this system for a long time.
+They also realized a lot of smart people had been using the system for a long time.
 Those legacy users helped develop the network, improve on it, and are still constantly working to make it more efficient.

 TraceGains emerged as the front runner because it was a comprehensive, complete, and elegant solution to Bimbo’s problem.